Interesting Facts

 What Are Heating Pads and Are They Safe to Use?

-You shouldn’t let your cat lay directly on the heating pad or leave him in the heat for too long.
-Setting the heating pad for around 20 to 30 minutes is great.
-You can also place a thick blanket or piece of fabric on top of a warm heating pad.
+Avoid letting your cat lay directly on the heating pad or exposing them to prolonged heat.
+Limiting the use to around 20 to 30 minutes is a good practice.
+Additionally, you can place a thick blanket or piece of fabric on top of a gently warmed heating pad as a protective buffer for added safety.

 When Should Heating Pads be Used on Cats and Kittens?